 - 5.3.72 If documentary evidence of an individual's identity is to provide a high level of confidence, it will typically have been issued by a government department or agency, or by a court, because there is a greater likelihood that the authorities will have checked the existence and characteristics of the persons concerned.
-In cases where such documentary evidence of identity may not be available to an individual, other evidence of identity, although the firm should weigh these against the risks involved. - 5.3.73 Non-government-issued documentary evidence complementing identity should normally only be accepted if it originates from a public sector body or another regulated financial services firm, or is supplemented by knowledge that the firm has of the person or entity, which it has documented. - 5.3.74 If identity is to be verified from documents, this should be based on:
+In cases where such documentary evidence of identity may not be available to an individual, other evidence of identity may give the firm reasonable confidence in the customer's identity, although the firm should weigh these against the risks involved. - 5.3.73 Non-government-issued documentary evidence complementing identity should normally only be accepted if it originates from a public sector body or another regulated financial services firm, or is supplemented by knowledge that the firm has of the person or entity, which it has documented. - 5.3.74 If identity is to be verified from documents, this should be based on: